donovanrichardson/recipes-api/README.md

 ## Part4 - set the routes
 Configure the routes ```recipes-api/config/routes.rb```

-## Part5 - Test your RESTful API using POSTMAN
+## Part5 - test your RESTful API using POSTMAN

 ## How to submit homework